 Hesston-Bethel Performing Arts series — now Sunflower Performing Arts

 The Hesston-Bethel Performing Arts (HBPA) series has transitioned to Sunflower Performing Arts, a program of Hesston (Kan.)
 College.
 You can visit Sunflower Performing Arts for the schedule and to find out how to purchase tickets.
 Please note that the 2020-21 season has been postponed to 2021-22.

 Bethel hosts a number of free lectures throughout the year.
 These series have brought to campus distinguished authors, professors, performers, theologians and artists.

 Music and theater

 Jazz ensembles, vocal performances, operas, dramas and musicals are just some of Bethel’s fine arts events.
 Better yet, a number of these events are free and open to the public, such as the professional-grade recitals offered by students and faculty in the music department.

-Plan ahead by checking the event calendar and then head back to the News & Events page for details on each of the events.
-Obtain tickets to events by contacting the Thresher Shop in person or at 316-284-5205.
+Plan ahead by checking the event calendar, then head to the News & Events page for details on events.
+To get tickets, contact Thresher Shop in person (Mon.-Fri., 8 a.m.-5 p.m., in Schultz Student Center) or at 316-284-5205.